When does vapor pressure deficit drive or reduce evapotranspiration?: Conclusions

 \section{Conclusions}

-We derived a new form of Penman Monteith using the concept of semi-empirical optimal stomatal regulation \citep{Lin_2015, MEDLYN_2011} and near constant uWUE \citep{Zhou_2015} to remove the implicit dependence of stomatal conductance on GPP and ET.
-With our new form of Penman Monteith we developed a theory for when an ecosystem will tend to reduce or increase ET with increasing VPD, which we evaluated against a range of eddy-covariance data spanning different climates and plant functional types.
-The goal was to capture the leading order behavior of the system to gain some intrinsic knowledge for its behavior.
-This intuition can be used to disentangle land atmosphere feedbacks in more complicated scenarios, and will aid interpretation of observations and sophisticated models.
+We derived a new form of Penman Monteith using the concept of semi-empirical optimal stomatal regulation \cite{Lin_2015, MEDLYN_2011} and near constant uWUE \cite{Zhou_2015} to remove the implicit dependence of stomatal conductance on GPP and ET.
+With our new form of Penman Monteith we developed a theory for when an ecosystem will tend to reduce or increase ET with increasing VPD, which we framed using previous literature exploring the relationship between plant parameters, plant types, and climate.
+The goal was to understand the range of possible ET responses to VPD and develop some intuition for how the ET response may vary with plant types and climate.
+This intuition can be used to disentangle land atmosphere feedbacks in more complicated scenarios, and will aid interpretation of observations and more sophisticated models.